damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 possible, it's this one.

 GitLab 8.5 is faster. _A lot faster_.
-Not only have we increased performance for everyone, getting to what is important is now super quick with Tasks.
+Not only have we increased performance for everyone, getting to what is important is now super quick with Todos.

 With GitLab 8.5 Enterprise Edition, we're also introducing the alpha of GitLab Geo, which allows you to have a remote replicate of your entire